 Are you planning to visit Breckenridge?
-Breckenridge altitude sickness is commonly a big problem for tourists.
+Breckenridge altitude sickness is commonly a big problem for tourists, but with the right preparation, you can enjoy your trip without worry.

-There's nothing like the perfect day skiing or shopping in Breckenridge.
-But that feeling of total bliss can be quickly diminished when you start to get altitude sickness such as dizziness, high altitude headaches and other altitude symptoms.
+There's nothing like the perfect day skiing or shopping in Breckenridge, surrounded by breathtaking mountain views and the charm of this vibrant town.
+But that feeling of total bliss can be quickly diminished when you start to experience altitude sickness, which may include dizziness, high altitude headaches, and other altitude-related symptoms.

-Being based in Colorado, we give you 5 tips help you on how to avoid altitude sickness so that you can enjoy the perfect trip to Breckenridge.
-Whether it's to ski, hike or just enjoy the mountain town full of fun restaurants, shopping and activities -- you'll be well prepared to prevent Breckenridge altitude sickness.
+Here are 5 essential tips to help you on how to avoid altitude sickness so that you can fully enjoy your perfect trip to Breckenridge.
+Whether it's skiing, hiking, or simply soaking in the mountain town's fun restaurants, shopping, and activities, you'll be well-prepared to prevent Breckenridge altitude sickness and make the most of your time at higher altitudes.

 The short answer is yes, you can get altitude sickness in Breckenridge.
-That doesn’t mean that every visitor will experience it though as it depends on your personal level of fitness as well as your previous experience with higher altitudes.
+That doesn’t mean that every visitor will experience it though as it depends on your personal fitness level as well as your previous experience with higher altitudes.

 Yes, you can get altitude sickness in Breckenridge.
-This is because Breckenridge sits at 9,600 feet above sea level, and even higher than that if you're on the slopes or hiking trails!
+This is because Breckenridge sits 9,600 feet above sea level, even higher than that if you're on the slopes or hiking trails!

 Here are some common symptoms of mild altitude sickness: